mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

         )
         ```

-!!!info "Note for Windows users"

-    ### Avoiding LiteLLM UnicodeDecodeError on Windows
-    When using ADK agents with LiteLlm on Windows, users might encounter the following error:
-    ```
-    UnicodeDecodeError: 'charmap' codec can't decode byte...
-    ```
+!!!warning "Windows Encoding Note for LiteLLM"

-    This issue occurs because `litellm` (used by LiteLlm) reads cached files (e.g., model pricing information) using the default Windows encoding (`cp1252`) instead of UTF-8.
+    When using ADK agents with LiteLLM on Windows, you might encounter a `UnicodeDecodeError`.
+This error occurs because LiteLLM may attempt to read cached files using the default Windows encoding (`cp1252`) instead of UTF-8.

-    Windows users can prevent this issue by setting the `PYTHONUTF8` environment variable to `1`.
-This forces Python to use UTF-8 globally.
+    To prevent this, we recommend setting the `PYTHONUTF8` environment variable to `1`.
+This forces Python to use UTF-8 for all file I/O.

     **Example (PowerShell):**
     ```powershell
-    # Set for current session
+    # Set for the current session
     $env:PYTHONUTF8 = "1"

     # Set persistently for the user
     [System.Environment]::SetEnvironmentVariable('PYTHONUTF8', '1', [System.EnvironmentVariableTarget]::User)
-    Applying this setting ensures that Python reads cached files using UTF-8, avoiding the decoding error.
     ```